FAQ on School Direction, Vision, Mission, Strategies and Goals

 Q What are the specific teaching approaches used in school?

-Primary 1 English Language is taught through the STELLAR (STrategies for English Language Learning And Reading) approach which aims to strengthen children’s language and reading skills as well as promote a positive attitude towards learning in the foundational years.
-The three key strategies used in the lower primary classrooms are the Shared Book Approach, Modified Language Experience Approach and Learning Centres.
-These learner-centred strategies provide our pupils with step-by-step scaffolding for success, and the opportunity to re-learn, revisit or extend what they have learnt at their own pace.
+English Language is taught through the STELLAR (STrategies for English Language Learning And Reading) approach which aims to strengthen children’s language and reading skills as well as promote a positive attitude towards learning in the foundational years.
+The three key strategies used in the lower primary classrooms are the Shared Book Approach (SBA), Modified Language Experience Approach (MLEA) and Learning Centres.
+These learner-centred strategies provide our students with step-by-step scaffolding for success, and the opportunity to re-learn, revisit or extend what they have learnt at their own pace.
 For more detailed information on STELLAR strategies, please visit http://www.stellarliteracy.sg/.

-Primary 1 Mathematics is taught through a series of learning experiences and activities that are designed and scaffold to develop Mathematical understanding.
-The focus is to provide pupils with the experiences to learn from the concrete stage to the pictorial stage and then to the abstract stage.
+Mathematics is taught through a series of learning experiences and activities that are designed and scaffolded to maximise engagement and interest in the subject.
+The focus is to provide students with the experiences to learn from the concrete stage to the pictorial stage and lastly to the abstract stage.
 Learning experiences involve the use of manipulative, songs, storybooks and real-life experiences.
-The Primary Mathematics syllabus stresses conceptual understanding, skills proficiency and Mathematical processes, and gives due emphasis to attitudes and metacognition.
+The Primary Mathematics syllabus focuses on conceptual understanding, skills proficiency and Mathematical processes, and gives due emphasis to attitudes and metacognition.

-Primary 1 Mother Tongue Languages (MTL) aim to strengthen the core skills of listening, speaking, reading, writing and interaction.
+Mother Tongue Languages (MTL) aim to strengthen the core skills of listening, speaking, reading, writing and interaction.
 These skills are taught through integrated approaches, e.g. music, role-play and group work.
-Teaching these skills is also tailored to meet the different learning needs of the pupils.
-To cultivate cultural awareness, the pupils will be given opportunities to undergo experiential learning journey and tiered-MT Fortnight activities.
-Here, pupils are encouraged to practise the usage of the MTL.
+Teaching these skills is also tailored to meet the different learning needs of the students.
+To cultivate cultural awareness, the students will be given opportunities to undergo experiential learning journey and tiered-MT Fortnight activities.
+Here, students are encouraged to practise the usage of the MTL.

 Information & Communications Technology (ICT) and Mobile Learning